facelessuser/BracketHighlighter/readme.md

 - Bracket plugins that can jump between bracket ends, select content, remove brackets and/or content, wrap selectios with brackets, swap brackets, swap quotes (handling quote escaping between the main quotes), fold/unfold conent between brackets, toggle through tag attribute selecection, select both the opening and closing tag name to change both simultaneously.

 # General Use
-In general BracketHighligher (BH) will automatically highlight brackets (or defined bracket like start and end blocks) its between.
-By default, BH will but opening and closing icons in the gutter of the corresponding line containing open or closising bracket.
+In general, BracketHighligher (BH) will highlight brackets (or defined bracket like start and end blocks) surrounding the cursor.
+By default, BH will put opening and closing icons in the gutter of the corresponding line containing open or closising bracket.
 BH, by default, will underline the closing and opening bracket as well.

 ## Built-in Supported brackets
 Currently BH supports the following brackets out of the box: